Skip Navigation

 D. Language Requirement

-Demonstrated knowledge of two foreign languages other than the student’s mother tongue.
+Students are required to demonstrate knowledge of two foreign languages other than their mother tongue.
 This requirement may be satisfied by any of the following methods:

 • Submission of an analytic paper demonstrating knowledge of the structure of the language.